-- If it is simply because the child needs glasses, the optometrist will prescribe these to correct sight problems
+- If it is simply because the child needs glasses, the optometrist will prescribe glasses to correct sight problems.

 Some children find it hard to get on with patching or with glasses although they will improve their vision.
 You may like to download this poem for children about wearing a patch – The_Perfect_Patch.

 Whether a child needs glasses or not is because of the shape and size of their eyes.
 Wearing glasses will not change their eye shape, and will not make your child’s eyes worse.
-If your child has a lazy eye, wearing glasses may make their sight permanently improve.
+If your child has a lazy eye, wearing glasses may make their sight improve permanently.
 Your optometrist will tell you how often and when your child should wear their glasses.